Keyword Research for Startups [Free Template Included]

 The final step is the easiest and also the most important.
 Using any data you have about keyword history and common sense (invaluable resource!) you add an index of relevancy.
 You’ll then get something I call Total Opportunity Score for each keyword you have thought of at that stage.

-FREE RESOURCE: here’s a basic Google Spreadsheet template I’m using to do keyword research.
+FREE RESOURCE: here’s a basic I’m using to do keyword research.

 Please note that it can and should include more data fields such as current ranking in search results and the same for your most important competitor(s).